 As the head of the firm’s New York real estate group, Bill has played a pivotal role in growing the Cozen O’Connor team from a few to a group of more than 20 top attorneys.
 He prioritizes cooperation and collegiality, and is most proud of the team’s high retention and longstanding relationships with clients.

 Bill is an active lecturer, frequently speaking at conferences and CLE events on topics ranging from valuation methodologies to LIBOR.
 He is also a committed mentor to more junior real estate attorneys and a singer with Cozen O’Connor's house band The Dirty Scriveners.

-Bill earned his undergraduate degree, cum laude, from The George Washington University, and his law degree, cum laude, from Tulane Law School, where he served as associate executive editor of the Tulane Journal of International & Comparative Law.
+Bill earned his undergraduate degree, cum laude, from The George Washington University.
+He earned his law degree, cum laude, from Tulane Law School, where he served as the associate executive editor of the Tulane Journal of International & Comparative Law.